-Nineteen years later, all our enrichment and prevention education programs remain focused on the same vision while aligning with the newest research.
+A couple decades later, all our enrichment and prevention education programs remain focused on the same vision while aligning with the newest research.
 We make sure to do only what has proven to work in helping kids avoid risk behaviors.
 Our emphasis on substance-abuse prevention comes out of more than a decade of strong data.
 Every two years, Voyager administers Healthy Kids Colorado Survey, a state version of the Center for Disease Control's national risk-behavior assessment tool.
 We know that youth in Ouray County live healthy lives in many ways, but for complex reasons, continue to experiment with alcohol, tobacco, and other drugs at high levels.
 Voyager's efforts are aimed squarely at these behaviors.
 Through a combination of grants and private donations, we manage to keep our program costs minimal to schools and families.

 Our Strategic Goals: Voyager's Board of Directors have identified these three strategic goals to guide our ongoing program development.

 - Voyager programs will encourage and increase a youth culture that values physical and emotional wellness.

 - Voyager programs will improve a feeling of connection and belonging to the larger community among local youth.